zinan92/skills-resolve-merge-conflicts/references.md

-this is a conflict file
+this is a conflict file. again